decisioncoin/decisioncoin.github.io/team.md

-##People & Advisors
+## Team

+We're just getting started and there's lots to do!
+Contact Tim if you want to get involved in any way, big or small.

 [Tim Ogilvie](https://www.linkedin.com/in/timogilvie/)

-What a sad list.
-Contact Tim if you want to be involved.